junh-ki/dias_kuksa_doc/docs/source/contents/invehicle.rst

 kuksa.val - dbcfeeder.py Setup
 ******************************

+* `kuksa.val/examples/dbc2val/dbcfeeder.py` is to interpret and write the CAN data that is being received by the CAN interface (e.g., `can0` or `vcan0`) to the kuksa.val server.

-* `kuksa.val/examples/dbc2val/dbcfeeder.py` takes four compulsory arguments to be run:
+* `dbcfeeder.py` takes four compulsory arguments to be run:
 	* CAN interface (e.g., `can0` or `vcan0`) / `-d` or `--device` / To connect to the CAN device interface.
 	* JSON token (e.g., `super-admin.json.token`) / `-j` or `--jwt` / To have write-access to the server.
 	* DBC file (e.g., `dbcfile.dbc`) / `--dbc` / To translate the raw CAN data.